sumkincpp/heroku-symfony2-buildpack/README.md

 Pre-compiling binaries
 ----------------------

+ATTENTION!
+Consider using [heroku/vulcan](https://github.com/heroku/vulcan) to build this binaries for heroku.

 Precompilation is not neccesary until you decide to bundle some new modules into apache, etc.

 It is recommended to build packages in heroku remote bash(man 'heroku run bash') or on similar systems.
-Currently heroku runs [Ubuntu 10.04](http://releases.ubuntu.com/lucid/), you can check it by running on remote bash 'cat /etc/lsb-release'.
+Currently heroku runs [Ubuntu 10.04 x64](http://releases.ubuntu.com/lucid/), you can check it by running on remote bash 'cat /etc/lsb-release'.
 Using non-equal systems to precompile binaries may cause hellish library linking problems, those could not be easy solved.
 It also waste your time.